 As with most kids, they usually appreciate a hike more when you have an end point with something that they are looking forward to seeing at the end of the hike.

-All of the hikes covered below either end at a waterfall or a tower that offers beautiful panoramic views of the Great Smoky Mountains, which kids typically LOVE!
+All of the hikes covered below either end at a waterfall, a historic building, or a tower that offers beautiful panoramic views of the Great Smoky Mountains, which kids typically LOVE!

 Best Family Hikes in the Great Smoky Mountains

 While there are a ton of hiking trails to choose from, here are our top choices for kid-friendly hikes in the Great Smoky Mountains!
 (And as always, you know your family best, so do keep in mind your own family’s abilities before attempting any hikes!)